nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ## What is it and purpose

-During this stage, you will carry out all the activities planned for in the Cut-over preparation work[/guide/planning-for-cut-over].
+During the cut-over stage, you will carry out all the activities planned for in the Cut-over preparation work[(/guide/planning-for-cut-over)].

 ## Example heading 2 (h2)